OpenAPITools/openapi-generator/samples/client/petstore/java/okhttp-gson/docs/PetApi.md

 <a name="uploadFile"></a>
 # **uploadFile**
-> ApiResponse uploadFile(petId, additionalMetadata, file)
+> ModelApiResponse uploadFile(petId, additionalMetadata, file)

 uploads an image